Kami-no/Dec-portal/README.md

 - Multiple organizations with single account;
 - Multiple declaration files upload;
 - Import organizations from CSV;
+- Spam with passwords for new users;

 Plans:
-- Encrypted passwords;
-- Spam with passwords for new users;
+- Encrypted passwords ?